jrheard/blog/python/blackjack.md

 Once the dealer's turn is over, compare the player's count to the dealer's count.
 If the player's count is *higher* than the dealer's count, the player wins.
 If the player's count is *lower* than the dealer's count, the player loses.
 If the two counts are *equal*, it's a tie!

+The last line of your program's output should be something like `You won!` or `It's a tie!`.
+The [starter code][starter-code] for this project has the specific strings that you should use - be sure to use them, because we'll be running an automated test program that'll be looking for them!

 **Note**: If the player busted during their turn, you should skip the dealer's turn _as well as_ this count-checking phase.
 If the player busted, they lost the game, so there's no need to check their count against the dealer's count.

 **Note**: If the *dealer* busted during its turn, you should skip this count-checking phase.
 If the dealer busted, the player won the game, so there's no need to check the player's count against the dealer's count.